 Students in BA degree programs must demonstrate proficiency in a foreign language through the intermediate level.
-The requirement may be satisfied through the completion of college level coursework or the successful completion of a proficiency examination.
-A student with no prior experience would likely take a four course (12 credit hour) sequence: elementary and intermediate levels.
+The requirement may be satisfied through the completion of college-level coursework or the successful completion of a proficiency examination.
+A student with no prior experience would likely take a four-course (12 credit hour) sequence: elementary and intermediate levels.
 A student with three years of high school language study would likely take only the intermediate course sequence (6 credit hours).
-A student with four or more years of language study may be prepared to take a proficiency examination to demonstrate intermediate level proficiency, with no further coursework required.
+A student with four or more years of language study may be prepared to take a proficiency examination to demonstrate intermediate-level proficiency, with no further coursework required.

-In addition, regardless of demonstrated proficiency, all programs leading to teacher certification require completion of a minimum of six credit hours in one foreign language.
+In addition, regardless of demonstrated proficiency, all programs leading to teacher certification require the completion of a minimum of six credit hours in one foreign language.

 Additional programs may also have a foreign language requirement.
 See The Courses and Curricula section of the catalog for information on requirements for specific programs.
-Students are encouraged to begin their language sequence early in their college career in order to take advantage of high school study.
+Students are encouraged to begin their language sequence early in their college career in order to take advantage of high school studies.